pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 ## <a id='autocompletion'></a>Autocompletion

 The Apps CLI plug-in has auto-completion support.
 The plug-in supports auto-completion for commands, positional arguments, flags, and flag values.
-Add the following command to the shell config file according to your current setup.</br>
+Add one of the following commands to the shell config file according to your current setup:
-Use one of the following options:

 ### <a id='bash'></a>Bash